-Monterey College of Law enrolls first year students for both Spring and Fall semesters.
-Please note that the Spring admission program is a program with a non-traditional first semester curriculum.
-It is offered only at the Seaside campus at this time.
+Monterey College of Law enrolls first year students for Spring Fall and Summer semesters.
+Please note that the Spring and Summer admission program is a program with a non-traditional first semester curriculum.
 For more information about the Spring program, please contact Dean of Admissions, Wendy LaRiviere at firstname.lastname@example.org.

 Admission to Monterey College of Law is competitive and is limited to students who have displayed the requisite maturity, experience, and academic success necessary to be successful in the study of law.
 The Admissions Committee reviews applications using a “rolling admissions” process throughout the year.
 Your file will achieve optimal consideration from the Admissions Committee when your application is received early, rather than waiting until the deadlines for Spring and Fall semesters.

 Applications received after the application deadline may be considered on a space-available basis, but will be assessed an additional late fee ($175).